ColOfAbRiX/the-road-to-fp/03_case_classes.md

 * they are also instances of `Product` and thus inherit the methods `productElement()`, `productArity()` and `productIterator()`.

-At the bottom of this page there's a section that summarises companion objects in Scala including the `apply()` and `unapply()` methods.

 ### Public fields

 Defining getters for constructor arguments means that we can define public fields without using the